-Although a tiny amount of glycerite may mix in oil-only products like body balm, glycerites are water-soluble so they mix best in products that are not oil-based.
+Although a tiny amount of glycerite may mix into oil-only products like body balm, glycerites are water-soluble so they mix best in products that are not oil-based.

 Are you ready to try your hand at making glycerites yourself?
 Here’s the super simple process.

 When making glycerites, ingredients are measured by weight, as a percent.
 This insures the correct ratio of glycerin-to-infusing-ingredient, allowing you to make a safe finished product without the use of preservatives.
 Although, to lengthen shelf life you can add a broad-spectrum preservative like Germall Plus.

 (If you are unsure how to measure in this way, check out my Measurements Made Easy online class to learn how to easily and effectively measure by weight, in parts, and how to calculate and measure in percent.
 You’ll also get free bonus access to the Create a Handmade Skin Care Recipe Journal Mini Course I mentioned earlier.)

 - 70% vegetable glycerin

 - Optional to extend shelf life: 0.5% liquid Germall Plus preservative*

 *If using a preservative, reduce glycerin to 69.5%

 - 2 mason jars (or similar glass jars) with lid